-Let’s talk creamy asparagus pasta—simple, luxurious, and completely satisfying.
+Let’s talk creamy asparagus pasta that is simple, luxurious, and completely satisfying.
 This is the kind of dish that shows off spring produce while also hitting every nostalgic pasta note.

 As your chef friends we’ll tell you: this is cream sauce 101.
 Once you’ve nailed this method, you can riff endlessly.
 Swap the asparagus for peas, mushrooms, spinach, or leeks.
 Throw in some seared shrimp or grilled chicken.
 Switch out the dill for tarragon or basil.
 The core technique is timeless.

-There’s something about creamy asparagus pasta that feels special yet totally doable on a weeknight.
+There’s something about this creamy asparagus pasta that feels special yet totally doable on a weeknight.
 It hits that magic spot of being both comfort food and packed with bright, seasonal flavour.
 The trick is balancing the rich cream by using lots of fresh herbs, a bit of acidity, and perfectly cooked pasta.
+Our trick?
+When you think the pasta needs another minute, its done, as it will continue to cook in the sauce!

 The asparagus is blanched briefly in the pasta water so it stays vibrant and tender-crisp.
 The sauce comes together in one pan (fewer dishes = more wine time:), and we’re using pasta water to loosen and emulsify the sauce, a chef trick that makes everything silky and restaurant-worthy.